-1. Those in which one end only of the fœtus is Here we have the diprosopus (δίς, twice, πρόσωπον, the face) with double face; the dipygus (πυγή, the buttock) with double pelvis, and allied forms.
+1. Those in which one end only of the foetus is double.
+Here we have the diprosopus ( $\delta i$ s, twice. $\pi \rho \delta \sigma \omega \pi \sigma \nu$ , the face) with double face; the dipygus ( $\pi \nu \gamma \eta$ , the buttock) with double pelvis, and allied forms.
 The kind of difficulty when the cephalic end is double is like that due to hydrocephalus.
 The cephalic end is of unusual size, and if it will not pass must be perforated.
 The diagnosis can only be made by careful exploration with the whole hand.
 If the diagnosis is made in time, turning will be advantageous for the same reason as in hydrocephalus.
-If the pelvic end be double, then the kind of difficulty will be like that due to ascites or hydrothorax; the head will be delivered and then the pelvic end will stick fast.
+Tf the pelvic end be double, then the kind of difficulty will be like that due to ascites or hydrothorax ; the head will be delivered and then the pelvic end will stick fast.
 Careful examination is the only way to identify the difficulty.
 The treatment is to bring down the feet one by one, or if you cannot do that, to cut up the pelvis with strong scissors.

-2. The second group is composed of monsters in which two feetuses are united at one end only, either at the head (cranio-pagus, $\pi\acute{a}\gamma os$, from $\pi\acute{n}\gamma \nu\nu\mu$, I make fast), or the breech (ischio-pagus, pygo-pagus).
-In these cases the feetuses are so far movable upon one another that it is possible in cranio-pagus for one feetus to be born with the breech presenting, and the second to follow with the head in advance.
+2. The second group is composed of monsters in which two foctuses are united at one end only, either at the head (cranio-pagus, $\pi \dot{a} \gamma \sigma s$ , from $\pi \dot{\eta} \gamma \nu \nu \mu \mu$ , I make fast), or the breech (ischio-pagus, pygo-pagus).
+In these cases the features are so far movable upon one another that it is possible in cranio-pagus for one foctus to be born with the breech presenting, and the second to follow with the head in advance.
 Hence when this condition is diagnosed, which can only be done by careful examination with the hand in the uterus, a foot should be brought down.
-When the fœtuses are united at the pelvic end, one child can be born with the head in advance, and then the second as in a breech presentation.
+When the foctuses are united at the pelvic end, one child can be born with the head in advance, and then the second as in a breech presentation.
 Hence in these cases the difficulty is little if at all greater than in an ordinary twin labour.
-3. The third group includes cases in which the double formation is more extensive than in the first group, and the union closer than in the second.
-It includes the various kinds of double-headed monsters (Fig. 54), and twins united side to side, back to back, or belly to belly.
-In these cases of large duplication and close union, when the head or legs of one child come down into the pelvis, the other child may lie across the pelvis; and hence, if the monster be large, delivery be very difficult.
-If the monster be not very big it is possible that, if one of the heads present, the second head may come through the pelvis along with the thorax corresponding to the first head.
-A similar mode of transit is possible if a breech or legs present.
-A third possibility is that, with the second child lying transversely, a process like that of spontaneous evolution may take place.
-It is very little use laying down rules for the management of cases like these, for they are hardly ever diagnosed in time for a choice of treatment.
-Experience has shown that the best way is for the feet to come down, and therefore, if you should diagnose a double monster early in labour, bring the feet down.
-In practice the treatment comes to this: help delivery by pulling if required.
-If you cannot deliver in this way, and there is no obstruction arising from the size and shape of the pelvis, carefully examine.
-If you have a double monster to deal with, deliver by embryotomy.
-CHAPTER XI.